Gusto + Jirav Cash Flow Forecasting Series

 Fixed expenses: What are your fixed operating expenses?
 Fixed expenses stay the same, regardless of staffing and revenue changes.
 An example of a fixed expense is rent for your storefront.
 Regardless of if you have five employees or one employee, your rent will stay the same.
 List your fixed expenses and their costs.

 Expenses with drivers: What expenses have drivers?
 These expenses will vary based on their drivers.
 For example, your advertising budget could be driven by your sales goals and conversion rate.
-The higher your sales goal, the more you’ll spend on advertising.
+The higher your sales goal, the more you’ll likely spend on advertising.

 Capital expenses are investments you make in your business, usually in the form of assets.
 Assets can be fixed, like the purchase of property or equipment, or intangible, like trademarks and patents.